borbinhaa/hello-world-terraform/README.md

 - Deploy the service in **private subnets** in AWS
 - Use a **Load Balancer** with ECS
 - Implement **Autoscaling** for the ECS cluster
+- Do the docker login from the buildspec to avoid 429